Understanding compensation for financial loss

 Financial businesses can find out more about our approach to awards for financial loss, or to awards for distress or inconvenience in our pages about understanding compensation.

-Where you’ve lost out financially, we can tell the business to pay you money directly to put things right.
+Where you’ve lost out financially, we can tell the business to pay you money to put things right.
 That might mean:

-- awarding you a specific amount, or
+- awarding you a specific amount

 - telling the business how to calculate the amount you should receive.